Assassination of Alexander I, King of Yugoslavia (1934)

 Alexander renamed the nation from the Kingdom of the Serbs, Croats, and Slovenes to the Kingdom of Yugoslavia.
 Yugoslavia came from the Slavic words “jug” (south) and “slaveni” (Slavs).
 The use of the national designations Serbs, Croats, and Slovenes for political purposes was banned.
 All citizens were ordered to consider themselves only as “Yugoslavs”.
 This move alienated the non-Serbs from the idea of unity.
 When it became clear that Alexander wanted to maintain a central state order and rule predominantly with the help of army officers of Serbian descent, he was met with growing opposition, especially from Croats.

-Ante Pavelić, previously chairman of an ultra-nationalist Croatian political party, founded the Ustaša Croatian Revolutionary Movement and called for violent overthrow in Yugoslavia.
+Ante Pavelić, previously chairman of an ultra-nationalist Croatian political party, founded the Ustaša Croatian Revolutionary Movement and called for a violent overthrow in Yugoslavia.
 To overthrow the current regime in Yugoslavia, the Ustaša movement in collaboration with the Internal Macedonian Revolutionary Organization, and probably with the support of the Italian foreign intelligence service, planned the assassination of King Alexander I of Yugoslavia.

 The Assassination